 - the frequency is the number of waves that pass a fixed point in a given amount of time.
 When the amount of time considered is one second, then the frequency is measured in hertz (number of waves per second);

-Wave-generating forces transfer energy to the surface of the water in a location potentially very far away from the place where the wave is actually seen.
-But, contrary to intuition, waves do not move water but energy.
-In fact, the particles of water move in circular orbits around its original position.
+Wave-generating forces transfer energy to the water’s surface in locations potentially very far away from the place where the waves are eventually seen.
+Contrary to intuition, waves do not move water but energy.
+When a wave passes, the water particles do not travel along but move instead in circular orbits around their original positions.

-As we go deeper down, the circular orbits become smaller and smaller until we reach a point where the water is undisturbed by the wave.
+As we go deeper down, the circular orbits become smaller until reaching a depth where the water remains undisturbed.
 The wave depth is the depth under which the wave passage does not cause any significant water motion.
+In other words, the wave base is the boundary of water orbital motion.
 It is measured from the equilibrium surface.
-The wave base is the boundary of water orbital motion.

 Deep and shallow-water waves

-At a certain point, deep-water waves approaching the cost will become shallow-water waves as their base hits bottom.
-When the wave base enters into contact with the seafloor, the wave transfers part of its orbital energy to it, causing erosion and sediment motion.
-The wave also slows down, becomes taller, and their circular orbits turn into elliptical ones.
+Deep-water waves approaching the coast will eventually become shallow waves when their bases hit bottom.
+At that moment, the waves will transfer part of their orbital energy to it, causing erosion and sediment transport.
+The waves will also slow down, become taller, and the water particle’s circular orbits will turn into elliptical ones.